mdsumner/zerozarr/README.md

 Here we create another Zarr store from the PNG, but this time it’s done with xarray.

-(though we still pass the PNG to xarray via GDAL)

-We pass the PNG to xarray (via rioxarray ( via rasterio (via GDAL))) and then use it to write to Zarr with whatever encoding it chooses.
+We pass the PNG to xarray (via rioxarray ( via rasterio (via GDAL))) and then use it to write to Zarr with a compression we choose.
 This is now Zarr V3 because that’s still the xarray default for the version I’m using.

+(weird to use GDAL but xarray doesn’t yet have an engine for PNG afaik, though it could possibly use VirtualiZarr to reference the PNG chunks, which we might try )

+I’m using reticulate because I can use R for the hard (to me) stuff and make documents.

 ``` r
 library(reticulate)